jamie120/ms4-wild-mile/README.md

 1. Django Full Stack Project: Build a Django project backend by a relational database to create a website that allows users to store and manipulate data records about a particular domain.
 2. Multiple Apps: The project must be a brand new Django project, composed of multiple apps (an app for each potentially reusable component in your project).
 3. Data Modeling: Put some effort into designing a relational database schema well-suited for your domain.
 Make sure to put some thought into the relationships between entities.
-Create at least 2 custom django models beyond the examples shown on the course
+Create at least 2 custom Django models beyond the examples shown on the course
 4. User Authentication: The project should include an authentication mechanism, allowing a user to register and log in, and there should be a good reason as to why the users would need to do so. e.g., a user would have to register to persist their shopping cart between sessions (otherwise it would be lost).
 5. User Interaction: Include at least one form with validation that will allow users to create and edit models in the backend (in addition to the authentication mechanism).
 6. Use of Stripe: At least one of your Django apps should contain some e-commerce functionality using Stripe.
 This may be a shopping cart checkout or single payments, or donations, etc. After paying successfully, the user would then gain access to additional functionality/content on the site.
 Note that for this project you should use Stripe's test functionality, rather than actual live payments.